DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 * A **journalist** at a major regional news outlet is writing a story about policy claims about energy production on public land.
 They’re able to find data about production trends both at the national and regional/state level, which helps them back up their story with accurate numbers that haven’t been influenced by personal or political objectives.

 ## User Type 4: Domain Learner
-We've interviewed 15 domain learners and 1 who finds data as a domain learner, but uses the data like a storyteller.
+We've interviewed 18 domain learners and 2 who find data as a domain learner, but uses the data like a storyteller.
 ![Domain learner users on a matrix](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/DomainLearners.PNG)
 ### Goals
 * Understand how the revenue collection and disbursement process works.